 Haha.
 If only.

 This house has crazy core problems.
-There are no gutters – yeah, that’s right, NO gutters.
-The floors feel like mush near the doorways.
+There are no gutters, rotted doorjams, awful fascia, and the floors feel like mush near the doorways.

-But one issue scared every other investor away: the building has a sinking foundation.
+But one issue scared every other investor away: the sinking foundation.

 Imagine a concave object, like a cereal bowl – high on the sides but low in the center.
 That’s what the house looks like; it droops several inches in the middle.